Skip to main content Skip to secondary navigation

 The D.C. ecosystem lacks the technical expertise needed to make informed decisions on AI policy.
 As artificial intelligence continues to increase in importance and impact, the need for technical talent in government is becoming more urgent.
 Meanwhile, Stanford is host to thousands of qualified graduate students studying technical fields such as computer science, electrical engineering, data science, symbolic systems, and more.

 To fill this gap, HAI will fully fund a cohort of 10-15 Stanford students in fellowship positions across D.C., from Congress to the Executive Branch to leading think tanks.
-Placements of the 2023 cohort include White House Office of Management and Budget, Senate Homeland Security and Governmental Affairs, Senate Appropriations Committee, Center for Security and Emerging Technology, Brookings Institution, American Enterprise Institute, and more.
+Past placements of the fellows cohort include White House Office of Management and Budget, Senate Homeland Security and Governmental Affairs Committee, Senate Appropriations Committee, Center for Security and Emerging Technology, Brookings Institution, American Enterprise Institute, and more.

 Through this experience, fellows will: